NethServer/docs/administrator-manual/en/backup.rst

   /var/lib/nethserver/vmail/test/

-Same syntax applies to configuration backup.
+The same syntax applies to configuration backup.
 Modification should be done inside the file :file:`/etc/backup-config.d/custom.exclude`.

-Multiple backup
+Multiple backups
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-The multiple backup reads the same configuration of the primary one, but the list of saved and excluded files can be customized using two special files, where ``name`` is the name of the multiple backup:
+All multiple backups read the same configuration of the primary one, but the list of saved and excluded files can be customized using two special files, where ``name`` is the name of the multiple backup:

 - ``/etc/backup-data/<name>.include``
 - ``/etc/backup-data/<name>.exclude``

-Both files will override the list on included and excluded data set from the primary backup.
+Both files will override the list of included and excluded data set from the primary backup.
 The accepted syntax is the same as the primary backup (see paragraph above).

 For example, given the a backup named ``mybackup1`` create the following files: